 Academic Resources | English

-We highly advise that you refrain from making travel arrangements during the Fall 2024 semester until class schedules have been finalized.
+We highly advise that you refrain from making travel arrangements during the Fall 2026 semester before your schedules are finalized upon arrival in Paris.

 - Orientation